What are you interested in?

 WordPress has made some positive movement in customization features with their new Gutenberg update.
 The Gutenberg editor, a part of the WordPress 5.0 update, gives users more free rein when building out pages.
 It uses a sort of "drag and drop" process, allowing users to make better looking pages without much developmental knowledge.

-Now let’s talk about how your website is found.
+Ecommerce SEONow let’s talk about how your website is found.
 Your ecommerce website should be optimized for search engines just like any traditional website.
 There are a lot of different avenues to take when implementing an SEO strategy, which you can learn more about in “How to Drive Sales with Ecommerce SEO.”
 But, which platform is the most SEO-friendly?

 WordPress requires the Yoast SEO plugin in order to update meta tags and social sharing (Facebook OpenGraph, Twitter Cards), which is a pretty good tool for inputting this SEO information.
 Otherwise, WordPress is known for having issues with SEO – their permalink structure, duplicate pages, and slow page load speeds all factor into poor search rankings.
 Craft’s backend is much more user friendly, especially when it comes to SEO.
 Craft’s SEO plugin, SEOMatic, is an intuitive tool that allows you to update search metas and social sharing cards with ease, customize your global site meta tags, and set up site redirects.
+If you want to learn more about the SEO capabilities of Craft CMS vs Wordpress, read our guide.

 All in all, Craft Commerce and WordPress with the WooCommerce plugin are both viable ecommerce platform choices, but when you think about the most important elements to your online store: security, staying true to your brand, and making the customer experiences a good one.
 Craft wins in all categories, which is why we recommend it to all of our clients.
 See what we were able to do with YumEarth, which is a Craft website build, and their wholesale store is Craft Commerce.